pillboxer/NSAttribeautiful-Distribution/README.md

 ### CocoaPods

-To integrate InstabNSAttribeautifulug into your Xcode project using [CocoaPods](https://cocoapods.org), add it to your `Podfile`:
+To integrate SAttribeautiful into your Xcode project using [CocoaPods](https://cocoapods.org), add it to your `Podfile`:

 ```ruby
 pod 'NSAttribeautiful'